Posts

 Image

 Brass Point nr.
 Beachy Head I introduced the Chalk in my previous post.
-The hills rolling downs of pure white stone surround London and the Thames Valley.
-A lot of this is 'ancient' country, the bleached clean bones of old England and Tolkien's Barrow Downs.
+Rolling hills of pure white stone surround London and the Thames Valley.
+T he Chilterns and Downs are 'ancient' country, the 'bleached clean bones of old England' and Tolkien's Barrow Downs.
 Wonderful stuff.
-There aren’t many places in the world where pure chalk rises to the surface, and England has most of it.
+There aren’t many places in the world where pure chalk rises to the surface, and most of them are in England.
 If you are walking, it is usually dry and springy underfoot and on a bike the slopes are merciful.
 Cretaceous Earth Its origins are described in the first two posts in my 'Deep Past' series; Links: ' From Hell to High Water ' and ' Coming Up For Air '.
 A short reprise.
 The chalk was formed at the bottom of an ancient sea at around the same latitude where you now find North Africa.
-Sharks swam in it, crabs scuttled along the bed and coiled carnivorous cephalopods called ammonites floated about.
-At the bottom of the food chain, then as now, were clouds o...
+Sharks swam in it, crabs scuttled along the bed, and coiled carnivorous cephalopods called ammonites floated about.
+Then as now, at the bottom of t...